Slavery in the United States: Emancipation Proclamation

 The Emancipation Proclamation was an executive order issued by President Abraham Lincoln on January 1, 1863.
-In a single stroke it changed the legal status, as recognized by the U.S. government, of three million slaves in designated areas of the Confederacy from "slave" to "free".
-It had the practical effect that as soon as a slave escaped the control of the Confederate government, by running away or through advances of federal troops, the slave became legally and actually free.
+In a single stroke it changed the legal status of three million slaves in designated areas of the Confederacy from "slave" to "free".
+It had the practical effect that as soon as a slave escaped the control of his or her owner, by running away or through advances of federal troops, the slave's proclaimed freedom became actual.
 Plantation owners, realizing that emancipation would destroy their economic system, sometimes moved their slaves as far as possible out of reach of the Union army.
 By June 1865, the Union Army controlled all of the Confederacy and had liberated all of the designated slaves.

 In 1861, Lincoln expressed the fear that premature attempts at emancipation would mean the loss of the border states.
 He believed that "to lose Kentucky is nearly the same as to lose the whole game."
-At first, Lincoln reversed attempts at emancipation by Secretary of War Simon Cameron and Generals John C. Fremont (in Missouri) and David Hunter (in South Carolina, Georgia and Florida) to keep the loyalty of the border states and the War Democrats.
+At first, Lincoln reversed attempts at emancipation by Secretary of War Simon Cameron and Generals John C. Frémont (in Missouri) and David Hunter (in South Carolina, Georgia and Florida) to keep the loyalty of the border states and the War Democrats.